fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>Process to be implemented in Vantiq

-1. Receive data from the AI camera and the location acquiring App.
+1. Receive data from AI cameras and the location acquiring App.
    * It is preferable to be able to easily respond to the specification changes caused by protocols and version upgrades.

-1. Add the necessary information to the data sent from the AI camera.
+1. Add the necessary information to the data sent from AI cameras.
    * AI camera does not have location information, so it will be stored on the Vantiq side and added.

-1. Store and update the latest location information of security guard.
+1. Store and update the latest location information of security guards.
-   * In order to reduce the time lag for notification, the location information of the security guard is stored in advance on the Vantiq side instead of being acquired when a suspicious person is detected.
+   * In order to reduce the time lag for notification, the location information of the security guards is stored in advance on the Vantiq side instead of being acquired when a suspicious person is detected.

-1. Comparing the location of the AI camera which notifications were made and the location of security guard.
+1. Comparing the location of the AI camera which notifications were made and the location of security guards.
    * Specify the nearest security guard.

 1. Notify the nearest security guard.